-The Tikvah Institute for Yeshiva Men is a four-day summer learning experience, geared to talmidim of the North American Yeshiva world interested in exploring the relationship of Torah Jewry to the greatest political questions of our time and to the challenges that traditional Jewish men and women face in contemporary American society.
+The Tikvah Institute for Yeshiva Men is a five-day summer learning experience, geared to talmidim of the North American Yeshiva world interested in exploring the relationship of Torah Jewry to the greatest political questions of our time, and seeking to confront the challenges that traditional Jewish men and women face in contemporary American society.

-The program will commence with a welcome dinner on Monday, August 15, and meet from August 16th to August 18th (12-14 Av) at the Tikvah Fund headquarters in New York City.
+The program will begin on Monday, August 14, 2017 and meet through lunch on Friday August 18th, 2017 at the Tikvah Fund headquarters in New York City.
 The institute is fully subsidized, including tuition, travel expenses, books, activities, and a learning stipend.

 Torah Jews in America stand for certain core values: the moral and religious obligations of Halacha, respect for tradition, the preservation of the family, the moral responsibilities of community, and the religious education of the young.
 How can these religious values be sustained in modern American society?
 And how should Torah Jews think about the most important political, cultural, and moral debates that divide America today?